Building the OCV Island Constructor in 2008

 2008: Island Constructor - Ship of the Year

 Island Constructor won Offshore Support Journal’s prestigious 2008 ‘Ship of the Year’ award.
-The vessel is suited for both well intervention and construction work.
+In November 2025, Island Constructor reached the milestone of 1,000 LWI (Light Well Intervention) wells.

 Published